Axolotl: Captive care

 This animal was X-rayed several times as part of a research project over a period of two years.
 It was a normal healthy adult (26.3 cm; 159.5 gm) at the beginning of the project and lived several more years after the project ended.

 The axolotl is a popular exotic pet like its relative, the tiger salamander (Ambystoma tigrinum).
-As for all poikilothermic organisms, lower temperatures result in slower metabolism and a very unhealthily reduced appetite.
-Temperatures at approximately 16 C to 18 C are suggested for captive axolotls to ensure sufficient food intake; stress resulting from more than a day's exposure to lower temperatures may quickly lead to disease and death, and temperatures higher than 24 C may lead to metabolic rate increase, also causing stress and eventually death.
-Chlorine, commonly added to tapwater, is harmful to axolotls.
+Most axolotls under human care descended from that single group of under 36 individuals, with notable genetic differences from the wild population.
+Like all poikilothermic organisms, lower temperatures result in slower metabolism and reduced appetite.
+Temperatures at approximately 16 C to 18 C are suggested for captive axolotls to ensure sufficient food intake; temperatures higher than 24 C may lead to metabolic rate increase, also causing stress and eventually death.
+Chlorine, commonly added to tap water, is harmful to axolotls.
 A single axolotl typically requires a 150 L tank.
-Axolotls spend the majority of the time at the bottom of the tank.
+Axolotls spend the majority of the time at the bottom of their tanks.

 In captivity, axolotls eat a variety of readily available foods, including trout and salmon pellets, frozen or live bloodworms, earthworms, and waxworms.
 Axolotls can also eat feeder fish, but care should be taken as fish may contain parasites.

 Substrates are another important consideration for captive axolotls, as axolotls (like other amphibians and reptiles) tend to ingest bedding material together with food and are commonly prone to gastrointestinal obstruction and foreign body ingestion.
 Some common substrates used for animal enclosures can be harmful for amphibians and reptiles.
 Gravel (common in aquarium use) should not be used, and is recommended that any sand consists of smooth particles with a grain size of under 1mm.
 One guide to axolotl care for laboratories notes that bowel obstructions are a common cause of death, and recommends that no items with a diameter below 3 cm (or approximately the size of the animal's head) should be available to the animal.

 There is some evidence that axolotls might seek out appropriately-sized gravel for use as gastroliths based on experiments conducted at the University of Manitoba axolotl colony.
 As there is no conclusive evidence pointing to gastrolith use, gravel should be avoided due to the high risk of impaction.

 Salts, such as Holtfreter's solution, are often added to the water to prevent infection.
 Among hobbyists, the process of artificially inducing metamorphosis can often result in death during or even following a successful attempt, and so casual hobbyists are generally discouraged from attempting to induce metamorphosis in pet axolotls.
 Morphed pet axolotls should be given solid footholds in their enclosure to satisfy their need for land.
 They should not be given live animals as food.

 These axolotls at Vancouver Aquarium are leucistic, with less pigmentation than normal.